Fox-ML-infrastructure/Fox-v1-infra/ATTESTATION_INSTITUTIONAL_USE.md

-# Institutional Attestation of LGBTQ+ Protective Use
+# Institutional Attestation of Comprehensive Minority Protection

 This attestation must be completed and signed by any institution seeking to rely on the Additional Permission in EXCEPTION.md.